-Option 1 Option 2 Option 3 Option 4 Option 5 Option 6
+Option 1 (currently studying in Year 9) Option 2 Option 3 Option 4 Option 5

 First

 Preference

 Second

 Preference

 All options selected are preferences and subject confirmation is dependent on course numbers, teacher recommendations and CAT4 scores.
+If we are unable to offer the 1st preference, we will consider the second preference in that particular option block

-I, (student name) in class confirm my preferred choices

-and recognise that these may be amended after consultation.
+I, (student name) in class confirm my preferred choices and recognise that these n nay be amended after co nsultation.
+Signed Date Countersigned (Parent)

-Signed Date

-Countersigned (Parent)